rangsimanketkaew/QM-on-TAIWANIA/README.md

 # PBS-submission
-Automated script for interactive PBS job submission.
+Automated script for interactive PBS job submission. <br />

-These scripts can be only used for PBS Professional on TAIWANIA cluster.
+These scripts can be only used for PBS Professional on TAIWANIA cluster. <br />
 Source code customization is required for other Job Scheduler and other cluster.

 ### Gaussian 16